 This investigation starts in a very practical way so that all learners can take part.
 It can lead to several interesting number patterns and is a good context in which pupils can begin to generalise.

-You could draw one triangle on the board and indicate that it is made from three matches (or lines or lolly sticks etc).
-Next to this triangle, draw another identical triangle but this time say that you are going to extend the drawing with another row of triangles.
-Ask the children how many more matches you have used and therefore how many matches are now used altogether.
-Invite children to
+You could draw one triangle on the board and indicate that it is made from three lolly sticks (or lines etc).
+Tell the class that you are going to extend the drawing with another row of triangles, and draw them underneath the first small triangle.
+Ask how many more lolly sticks/lines you have used and therefore how many are now used altogether.

-predict how many more matches will be needed for another row in the pattern.
+Invite children to predict how many more lines will be needed for another row in the pattern.
 Can they make a prediction without drawing?
-Take some suggestions with reasons for choosing that number, then check how many are needed by drawing the arrangement.
+Take some suggestions with reasons, then check how many are needed by drawing the arrangement.
 Focusing on the different ways the children explain how they visualised the arrangement will help them to build up a pattern of what is happening.

 EWWNP means Exploring Wild and Wonderful Number Patterns Created by Yourself!
 Investigate what happens if we create number patterns using some simple rules.